osohq/cla/individual.md

 ahead with your contribution, please fill out the fields at the end of this agreement and sign it.

-1. <u>Submission</u>.
+1. **Submission**.
 A contribution is any material that you submit to oso so that we may include it in our products and/or in any applicable documentation (individually, “oso Product”, and, collectively, “oso Products”).
 You may submit your contributions via GitHub, email, and/or Slack.

-2. <u>Copyright License</u>.
+2. **Copyright License**.
 By submitting your contribution, you hereby grant to oso and to all entities who use oso Products a worldwide, perpetual, irrevocable, non-exclusive license to reproduce, create derivative works from, publicly display and perform, sublicense, and distribute your contribution and any such derivative works.

-3. <u>Patent License</u>.
+3. **Patent License**.
 You also hereby grant to oso and anyone using oso’s Products a worldwide, perpetual, irrevocable, non-exclusive patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer any oso Product that contains or utilizes your contribution, where such